-REL 380 - The Battle for God: Fundamentalism in Religious Life 3 hours credit
+REL 380 The Battle for God: Fundamentalism in Religious Life

 This course seeks to understand the cause, the values, and the attraction of fundamentalism in religious life, in particular stressing its desire to control society's understanding of the divine.
 Students will focus primarily on fundamentalist movements in Juadaism, Christianity, and Islam.
 Fall, odd-numbered years.